 5 ways to increase employee engagement in the workplace

 1. Initiate employee recognition programs

 An astonishing 58% of employees say employee recognition is how leaders can increase employee engagement.
 Recognition is so important if you're looking to build a happy and engaged workforce.
 There are a few ways of recognizing and rewarding employee behavior and work ethic that you can try.

-- Perks.
-A great alternative if you're not able to offer financial benefits.
-Tiered perks depending on employee performance, a way to keep employees motivated and strive to perform better.
+- Perks: A great alternative if you're not able to offer financial benefits.
+Tier perks depending on employee performance, a way to keep employees motivated and strive to perform better.

 This will not only encourage that particular employee to keep living the value but also pave the path for others.

 2. Send employee feedback surveys

 We're not referring to giving employee feedback here.
 This point is about allowing employees to give the business and business leaders their feedback.
 What's more, it is taking that feedback on board and showing employees that leaders are listening and acting on it.

 Manage this process easily using anonymous employee feedback surveys.
 Give employees the opportunity to be honest, listened to, and see change within the business.
 You'll begin to see an increase in employee engagement if leadership is making an effort to engage as well.